sanette/ubase/README.md

 ## From the command line

-Once you have installed the library, you can execute the `basechar` program from a terminal
+Once you have installed the library, you can execute the `ubase` program from a terminal

 ```
-$ basechar Déjà vu !
+$ ubase Déjà vu !
 Deja vu !

-$ basechar "et grønt træ"
+$ ubase "et grønt træ"
 et gront trae
 ```